YangLabHKUST/XPASS/README.md

 rs4626817	429312	1.53216668392479	A	G
 rs11507767	429312	1.55873328059033	G	A
 ```
+Once the summary files are formatted, XPASS will automatically process the datasets, including SNPs overlapping, allele matching.
 Run XPASS with the following comand:
 ```{r}
 # library(devtools)